ejmr/LNVL/README.md

 The `docs` directory contains documentation for LNVL.
 Users who want to write stories with LNVL will want to read the `Howto.md` document.
 The rest of the documentation is useful to computer programmers who wish to extend or expand the engine.
+If you have the [Pandoc][] program then you can create HTML versions of these documents for (arguably) easier browsing by running the `make docs` command.

 Examples